---------------------------------------------------------

 Heat 1 tablespoon of oil and sauté the garlic.
 Add the canned tomatoes and simmer on a low heat for 10 minutes

-While the tomatoes are cooking, using the remaining oil in a small skillet to quickly brown each side of the tortillas.
+While the tomatoes are cooking, use the remaining oil in a small skillet to quickly brown each side of the tortillas.
 Cook each side until they are just slightly brown and bubbly.
 Lay out flat on paper towels

 In a small bowl, beat the eggs, salt & pepper.
 Scramble over a medium heat